9.4 Special situations

 • For children with severe acute malnutrition, a 6-month regimen is preferred over a 4-month regimen until more data on the efficacy of the 4-month regimen in these patients become available.

-• For at-risk populations, such as children, pregnant and breastfeeding women and the elderly, nutritional supplementation with a standard food package or ready-to-use food may be considered during the first 2 months of treatment.
+• For at-risk people, such as children, pregnant and breastfeeding and older patients, nutritional supplementation with a standard food package or ready-to-use food may be considered during the first 2 months of treatment.

 9.4.3 Diabetes